paulipa/sico-wiki/community/partner-corporations.md

 - Contact:
 # Null Sec
 ## [Fatalix Industries [FXIN]](/community/coalition-corporations/fxin)
-Fatalix Industries is a null based corporation, and member of Brave Collective.
-We live in Catch and active with mining, ratting, and industry.
+Fatalix Industries is a null (Querious) based corporation, and member of Brave Collective.
+We engage in all aspects of Eve from PVP to Industry and Mining.
 We have small and large PVP fleets running almost 24/7, with generous SRP (Ship Replacement Program).
 We're happy to integrate people who are new to null.
 - Location: Null Sec
 - Timezone: US
-- Group PVP
+- Large Fleet and Small Gang PVP
-- Null PVE
+- Null PVE (ratting / explo / etc...)
+- Moon Mining
 - Recruitment Info: [FXIN Wiki](https://wiki.fatalix.com/en/apply)
 ## [Serenity Cartel [S...C]](/community/coalition-corporations/s__c)
 Serenity Cartel is an Australian based PvP corporation, based in Nullsec.
 We have a relaxed, friendly attitude, with no commitments required.
 We're looking for players of all skill levels, from newbies, to long standing vets, looking for some community and content in the AU timezone.